fabiommendes/python-boilerplate/docker/python3/README.md

 * **pythonboilerplate/python3:dev**
   Include development packages, Cython and build dependencies for Python.
 This is usefull if you want to compile packages from source.
 This image is **much** larger than **python3:latest**.
-If you need to optimize for image size, consider pulling the dev dependencies manually, compiling your packages and finally cleaning up in a single RUN command.
+If you need to optimize for image size, consider pulling the dev dependencies manually, compiling your packages and finally cleaning up on a single RUN command.

-* **pythonboilerplate/python3:scipy*
+* **pythonboilerplate/python3:scipy**
   This image is based on python3:dev and also includes core scientific libraries such as numpy, scipy, sympy, and matplotlib.
   When executed, this image opens a ipython notebook server on port 8000.

+      $ docker run -p 8000:8000 pythonboilerplate/python3:scipy

+* **pythonboilerplate/python3:nodejs**
+  This image is based on python3:latest and also includes node.js.
+This is useful in mixed Python/Javascript enviroments (usually on web development).

       $ docker run -p 8000:8000 pythonboilerplate/python3:scipy